sfuad001/IR-SearchEngine/Group2-Lucene_MapReduce/readme.md

 java -jar tfidfwithstemming.jar input output

-[input directory is the data/crawledAllText/ directory in out bolt machine where all crawled data is stored.
+[input directory is the data/crawledAllText/ directory in out bolt machine where all crawled data is stored]